tarunbhartiya7/node-postgres/README.md

 ## Start

-Create a .env file and add DATABASE_URL and then start the application
+Create a .env file and add DATABASE_URL and SECRET and then start the application

 ```
 npm start